h3xDum/Xiaomi-C200-Firmware-Analysis/README.md

 ```bash
 sudo picocom -b 115200 /dev/ttyUSB0
 ```
-If nothing is done, i only got the  boot logs and no shell at the end of the booting process
+If nothing is done, I only got the  boot logs and no shell at the end of the booting process
-so i had to interrupt U-Boot by pressing enter immediately.
+so I had to interrupt U-Boot by pressing enter immediately.
-When getting a U-Boot shell i firstly printed the environment args
+When getting a U-Boot shell I firstly printed the environment args
 ![U-Boot_1](images/UBOOT_PRINTENV_1.png)
 The things important to us are
 * bootargs →show the init command is to run the linuxrc binary & firmware layout  (partitions and their purpose /size/slots)
 * bootcmd → The command to load the memory from flash to RAM and boot the device

-To get a quick root access i can use the trick of changing the init command with `setenv` so i get a shell instead of running the linuxrc binary, then i can load the memory manually and boot the device (essentially copying the bootcmd command)
+To get a quick root access I can use the trick of changing the init command with `setenv` so I get a shell instead of running the linuxrc binary, then I can load the memory manually and boot the device (essentially copying the bootcmd command)
 ![U-Boot_1](images/UBOOT_SETENV_2.png)
-Now when the boot will finish i will be dropped into an early shell with essentially nothing running
+Now when the boot will finish I will be dropped into an early shell with essentially nothing running
 on the system, so i'll run the original `linuxrc` binary in the background and check for any open ports on this system
 ![root_netstat](images/root_netstat.png)